Ski Size Calculator

 5. Ski Width

-Everyone obsesses over length but ski width matters too.
+Everyone obsesses over length, but ski width matters too.
 The waist is the skinny bit under your boot.

 If you’re not sure, something in the middle is usually the safe bet.
 Width won’t totally change your length but it does change how that length feels under your feet.